andylenguyen20/CellSociety/doc/INHERITANCE_REVIEW_DP178.md

+## WORKED ON BY DANA PARK AND RYAN POND

 ## Part 1

 What is an implementation decision that your design is encapsulating (i.e., hiding) for other areas of the program?